Mount Bandai

 Mount Bandai (磐梯山, Bandai-san) is a stratovolcano located in Inawashiro-town, Bandai-town, and Kitashiobara village, in Yama-Gun, Fukushima prefecture.
 It is an active stratovolcano located to the north of Lake Inawashiro.
 Mount Bandai, including the Bandai heights, belongs to the Bandai-Asahi National Park.

 The altitude of the triangulation station "Bandai", installed in 1904, had been employed as the official altitude of Mount Bandai.
 However, after the station disappeared due to erosion, it was re-measured in October 2010 and now is 1816.29 m.
 The name "Mount Bandai" is used to refer to the main peak "Bandai", along with several other peaks including Akahani at 1430 m and Kushigamine at 1636 m, created during the 1888 eruption of Mount Bandai.

 Mount Bandai was originally called "Iwahashi-yama" which means "a rock ladder to the sky".
 It is now sometimes called "Aizu Fuji" and "Aizu Bandai".
 The south foot is called Omotebandai and the north foot is called Urabandai.
-When seen from Omotebandai, the mountain looks tidy, but when viewed from Urabandai the mountain shows a wild shape, due to its collapse.
+When seen from Omotebandai, the mountain looks tidy and mostly conical in shape, but when viewed from Urabandai the mountain shows a wild shape with jagged cliffs and exposed bedrock, due to its collapse.

-It is one of the list of the 100 famous mountains in Japan.
+It is one of the 100 famous mountains of Japan.
 In 2007, the mountain was selected as one of the top 100 geographic landmarks in Japan.
 Additionally, in 2011 the mountain was certified as a geopark of Japan.